 If your water is tinted a rust color when you turn the tap, this is an indication of a corroded tank.
 Chances are there are internal problems making the inner steel tank rust.
 If this is the case, you will need a new water heater.

 Legacy Plumbing is a Rheem Authorized Professional Contractor, which means we only install Rheem electric water heaters because they meet our high standards for safety, reliability, and efficiency.

-The Rheem electric water heaters we offer are made with high-end materials and are more reliable than retail store offerings.
+The Rheem electric water heaters we offer are made with professional grade materials and are more reliable than those in a big box store.
 Additionally, they are constructed for longer tank life, high performance and lower operating cost.